-Before menus ever make it to the printer, restaurant owners hire menu engineers and consultants to bury super sneaky psychological tricks into the pretty pictures and mouth-watering descriptions for one reason only—to get you to spend more money.
+Before restaurant menus ever make it to print, restaurant owners hire menu engineers and consultants to bury super sneaky psychological tricks into the pretty pictures and mouth-watering descriptions for one reason only—to get you to spend more money.

 Want to beat restaurants at their own game?
 Here’s your cheat sheet listing the sneakiest of sneaky tricks.

 Sophisticated research tells restaurants to stop including dollar signs on their menus because a dollar sign—or even the word “dollar” spelled out instead—triggers negative feelings associated with paying.
 Both the sign and the word remind customers that they’re spending money.
 (Well, imagine that!)

 Menu designers work under a strict list of rules, one of which has to do with the number 9.
 Consumers have been taught to believe that prices that end with 9, such as $7.99, offer value but not necessarily quality.
 And get this, prices that end in .95 instead of .99 are more effective, meaning subconsciously, customers are more likely to choose them because the price appears to be friendlier.